jefflester/minitrino/readme.md

       MINIPRESTO_BOOTSTRAP: "bootstrap.sh"
 ```

+The `elasticsearch` module is a good example of this.

 ### Managing Presto's `config.properties` File
 Many modules can change the Presto `config.properties` and `jvm.config` files.
 Because of this, there are two supported ways to modify these files with
 Minipresto.

 The first way is by setting the `CONFIG` variable in your `minipresto.cfg` file.
-This is intended to set global Presto configuration that will be present for any
+This will propagate the config to the Presto container when it is provisioned.

-module.
-Generally speaking, this can be used for any type of configuration (i.e.
+Generally speaking, this can be used for any type of configuration (i.e. memory
-memory configuration) that is not likely to be modified by any module.
-This also
+configuration) that is unlikely to be modified by any module.
+This also applies
-applies to the `jvm.config` file, which has identical support via the
+to the `jvm.config` file, which has identical support via the `JVM_CONFIG`
-`JVM_CONFIG` variable.
+variable.
+If there are duplicate configs in either file, Minipresto will warn
+the user.

-To set these variables, your configuration file should
+To set these configs, your configuration file should look like:
-look like:

 ```
 [PRESTO]